laravel/nova-docs/4.0/resources/fields.md

 ![Previewing Tags](./img/previewing-tags.png)

-#### Displaying Tags as a List
+#### Displaying Tags As Lists

-Instead of displaying your tags as an inline group, you may opt to display your tags as a list:
+Instead of displaying your tags as an inline group, you may instead display your tags as a list:

 ```php
 use Laravel\Nova\Fields\Tag;